Workshops for Adults & Teens

 “Adam Tendler is known as one of contemporary classical music's most intentional and daring pianists.
 Indeed, the Barre native's latest project, Inheritances, is an intimate, gratifying endeavor achieved through a remarkable bond with his expanding network of renowned musicians… It confirms Tendler's reputation as a bold and instinctive soloist, one whose delicacy matches his intensity.” — Seven Days Vermont

-Acclaimed author, pianist and composer, Adam Tendler, leads a 2-hour workshop on processing grief through creative practice.
+Acclaimed author, pianist and composer, Adam Tendler, leads a talk on processing grief through creative practice.

 today’s most exciting and recognized composers — his friends — to help him process and